Math Comps 2007-08

 This comps group created and wrote a set of fifty lesson plans for challenging mathematical investigations for fifth graders in the Northfield School District.
 These lesson plans will be used by parent volunteers in the fifth grade classrooms to provide once weekly one-hour pull-outs for children who are not being challenged by the standard fifth grade mathematics curriculum.
 The content covers an impressive range of mathematical ideas from geometry, number theory, combinatorics, algebra, computer science, probability, topology, and estimation, made understandable to fifth graders.

-Written by: Gabe Hart, Alissa Pajar, Melissa Schwartau, Lily Thiboutot
+Written by: Gabe Hart, Alissa Pajar, Melissa Schwartau, and Lily Thiboutot

 Advisor: Deanna Haunsperger